 This fish has been previously bred in captivity.
-Although is not that easy to breed, you can challenge some difficulty because of the fish’s aggression.
+Although it is not that easy to breed, you can challenge some difficulty because of the fish’s aggression.
 If you don’t have a pair of fish, make sure you choose 6 to 8 juveniles in order to form a pair.
-Simply put them together in the tank and they will pair naturally.
+Simply put them together in the tank, and they will pair naturally.

 It is important to keep an eye on the female since it can be stressed by the male attacks and also hurt.
 Injuries are common in this period.
 In this case, you should divide the tank and leave enough space only for the fertilization process.

-The female lays 1,000 to 2,000 eggs, and it takes about 5 days for them to hatch.
+The female lays 1,000 to 2,000 eggs, and it takes about five days for them to hatch.
 The fries are likely to swim within a few days, and the parents have outstanding parental skills.
 However, some juveniles tend to eat the fries.

 In general, the males also take care of the fries.
 It is amazing how they crumble the pellets and spit tinny pieces in order to feed the fries.
 However, you can also feed the fries with baby shrimps and other tinny meaty foods.

-The big siblings (juveniles) tend to eat the fries, this is why they should be kept separate.
-The adults will also eat the juveniles in order to protect the fries, this is why they need a separate tank.
-It is also important to know that the Wolf Cichlid is sexually mature at 10 to 14 months and can spawn every 4 weeks.
+The big siblings (juveniles) tend to eat the fries.
+This is why they should be kept separate.
+The adults will also eat the juveniles in order to protect the fries.
+This is why they need a separate tank.
+It is also important to know that the Wolf Cichlid is sexually mature at 10 to 14 months and can spawn every four weeks.

 Only fish larger and with the same behavior can share the tank with this fish.
 Although, in a very large tank, with plenty of space and rocks to divide the territory, they can share the tank with:

 - A Wolf Cichlid female